-Presenters: Bill Braun, Ken Greene Steph Gaylor, Lia Babitch and Shanyn Siegel
+Presenters: Bill Braun, Ken Greene Steph Gaylor, Lia Babitch, Shanyn Siegel, and Micaela Colley

 There are many approaches to working with seeds, and not all of them are strictly commercial.
 Non-profits run seed banks, farmer seed cooperatives, seed libraries, seed swaps, breeding programs, and community seed plots.
 In this session we'll explore a few of our regional mission-driven seed initiatives including those focused on historic or cultural seed preservation, working with adults with developmental disabilities, community engagement, and public breeding.